moggers87/django-sendfile2/README.rst

 Backends are specified using the setting `SENDFILE_BACKEND`.
-Currenly available backends are:
+Currently available backends are:

 * `sendfile.backends.development` - for use with django development server